EIT Culture & Creativity: ECF in the winning consortium to lead Europe’s biggest innovation community for culture and creativity

 The mission of the EIT Culture & Creativity is to inspire, facilitate and support collaborative innovation in the cultural and creative sectors and industries and to boost Europe’s competitiveness.

-ECF’s mission is to strengthen a European sentiment through cultural and educational action that let us share, experience and imagine Europe – all of which the EIT Culture & Creativity will be investing in.
-ECF considers culture as the fundament of Europe and an essential element to foster Europe as an open, inclusive and democratic cultural space – a vision that is fully shared by the winning consortium.
+The European Cultural Foundation’s mission is to strengthen a European sentiment through cultural and educational action that let us share, experience and imagine Europe – all of which the EIT Culture & Creativity will be investing in. the European Cultural Foundation considers culture as the fundament of Europe and an essential element to foster Europe as an open, inclusive and democratic cultural space – a vision that is fully shared by the winning consortium.

-The ECF advocacy, eg. the Cultural Deal for Europe, calls on EU, national and local decision-makers to strengthen their investment in culture, especially after the impact of Covid-19, and with the view to foster Europe’s green, digital and social transformation.
+The European Cultural Foundation’s advocacy, eg. the Cultural Deal for Europe, calls on EU, national and local decision-makers to strengthen their investment in culture, especially after the impact of Covid-19, and with the view to foster Europe’s green, digital and social transformation.

-Within the world of foundations, ECF – Europe’s first European cultural foundation – campaigns for European philanthropy to unfold as private money for the public good plays a significant role (foundation budgets in Europe amount to €60 billion annually) while very little of this investment is geared towards Europe.
+Within the world of foundations, the European Cultural Foundation– Europe’s first European cultural foundation – campaigns for European philanthropy to unfold as private money for the public good plays a significant role (foundation budgets in Europe amount to €60 billion annually) while very little of this investment is geared towards Europe.

 About the European Institue of Innovation and Technology (EIT)